Nakishev/MarkaStandards/README.md

 - **Backup Frequency**: Define a clear schedule for daily, weekly, or monthly backups based on the criticality of the resource.
 - **Retention Period**: Determine retention policies for short-term and long-term backups in alignment with legal and business requirements.
 - **Backup Scope**: Identify the scope of backups, including databases, file storage, application configurations, and containerized workloads.
+- **Scheduling and Orchestration**: Kestra may be used within Marka’s infrastructure to orchestrate and schedule backups and related maintenance jobs.

 #### Recommended Tools